Make Me Feel Better (Alex Adair song)

 "Make Me Feel Better" is a song recorded by English record producer and DJ Alex Adair.
 It was released as a single on 1 March 2015 by Spinnin' Records.
 It samples vocals from "Ain't Nothing Like the Real Thing" by Marvin Gaye and Tammi Terrell.

 Music video

 The music video for "Make Me Feel Better" premiered on 20 December 2014.
 The video was filmed in Los Angeles.
-It shows three older girls dancing in front of a backdrop with settings in the backdrop changing as they continue to dance.
+It shows three young women dancing in front of a backdrop with settings in the backdrop changing as they continue to dance.
 As of October 2017, the video has received over 13 million views on YouTube.